terminatorover/RGCircularSlider/README.md

 - (void)onPlay:(BOOL)state;

 0 ≤ degree ≤ 360
-and state is YES when you see the "play button" and NO when you see the "pause button"
+and state is YES when you see the "play button" and NO when you see the "pause button".

+Note: to make this control look good the width and heigh of the view should be equal since we want a circle.